How an international donor has given the sport of rock climbing in Lebanon a chance to prove itself as a tool for community development

 Their fledgling non-profit searched for donors and came upon a USAID funded project in 2015.
 With the help of Tannourine’s Mayor, RAD received a grant worth $100,000, marking perhaps the first time in history the US Government funds rock climbing as a tool for nation building.
 RAD, George Emil and a list of visiting climbers have all cleaned and set over 130 pitches of climbing on the walls around Tannourine.

 For Emil, it’s a dream come true.
 He receives a small salary to go out everyday and set routes on superb limestone.
-Emil is one of Lebanon’s top climbers and a founding member of the national climbers association, Rock Climbing Lebanon.
+He is one of Lebanon’s top climbers and a founding member of the organization, Rock Climbing Lebanon.
 He started climbing on a small crag on the coast almost ten years ago, went on to help develop a crag with more than 20 routes in the village of Amchit, and now Tannourine.

 “We have a handful of climbers in the mountains of Lebanon developing new routes.
 Development is slow because they don’t have the funds, but new routes are going up every year,” he says.
 Tannourine is the country’s first crag with a high density of climbs, however the climbing community has been around for quite some time.